ufs-community/uwtools/docs/sections/user_guide/yaml/components/global_equiv_resol.rst

 run_dir:
 ^^^^^^^^

-The path to the directory where ``global_equiv_resol`` will find its namelist and write its outputs.
+The path to the run directory.